idaholab/moose/modules/phase_field/doc/content/source/kernels/SplitCHWRes.md

 ## Off-diagonal Onsager Matrix

-The terms containing the off-diagonal components of the Onsager phenomenologicsal transport coefficients model the driving force resulting from coupled order paraemters.
+The terms containing the off-diagonal components of the Onsager phenomenological transport coefficients model the driving force resulting from coupled order parameters.
 These terms are implemented using this kernel by specifying a different coupled chemical potential variable $w$ than the kernel variable using the `w` parameter.
 \begin{equation}